aporia-ai/inferencedb/README.md

 **InferenceDB** makes it easy to stream features and predictions of real-time ML models in production to a data lake.

-This data is important for retraining purposes, data drift monitoring, detecting performance degradation, AI incident investigation and more.
+This data is important for retraining purposes, data drift monitoring, performance degradation detection, AI incident investigation and more.

 ### Quickstart